Upcoming suicide prevention training events:

-CCSME develops, markets and registers participants for MSPP training programs.
+CCSME develops, markets and registers participants for the MSPP Beyond the Basics Conference.
 They also link behavioral health providers across the state to suicide prevention training.

 MPCA links primary care professionals, including clinicians in school based health centers and Indian Health Services, to suicide prevention training.

 These collaborations provide an experienced team and exceptional statewide MSPP training programs and services.

-Suicide is preventable.
+Suicide is often preventable.
 Early detection and appropriate treatment and supports are necessary ingredients to effective suicide prevention.
 The Maine Suicide Prevention Program, in the Maine Center for Disease Control and Prevention (Maine CDC), DHHS, and our partners, are committed to excellence in suicide prevention, intervention, and postvention.
 By raising awareness, knowledge and intervention skills, Maine can realize lower suicide rates.

 Training is the cornerstone of the Maine Suicide Prevention Program.
 The MSPP offers a variety of training and education programs that provide a face-to-face learning opportunity to dispel myths, address misconceptions, and increase knowledge and practice intervention skills to prevent suicide.
 Because suicide can happen in any age group, in any community, in families of any income or educational level, everyone has a role to play in learning about preventing suicide.

 Continuing education in effective suicide prevention strategies is essential for those professionals in direct contact with individuals who may be at risk.
 Training facilitates the early identification, effective support and appropriate treatment of persons at risk.
 Suicide prevention is most effective when direct service staff are trained and suicide prevention knowledge is integrated into organizations and agencies providing services.
 Addressing suicide prevention in our community serving agencies is vital to the health and welfare of all persons living in Maine.

-See the MSPP Training Schedule for training details and registration information.
+See the http://www.namimaine.org/?page=TrainingCalendar for training details and registration information.

-Watch for upcoming information about the annual Beyond the Basics of Suicide Prevention IX sheduled for March 14, 2014.
+Watch for upcoming information about the annual Beyond the Basics of Suicide Prevention X scheduled for May 7, 2015.

 For program content related questions contact: